Oluseyi-Kofoworola/gitops2-healthcare-intelligence-git-commit/CONTRIBUTING.md

 # Contributing Guide

-Thank you for contributing to the Healthcare GitOps Intelligence Platform.
-This guide covers development workflow, testing requirements, and PR process.
+Quick guide for contributing to this healthcare GitOps demo.

 ---